-8.2 Mobilizing Your Community
+8.2 MOBILISING YOUR COMMUNITY

-Success in the fight against child poverty can only be achieved when the community is fully and appropriately mobilized.
+Success in the fight against child poverty can only be achieved when the community is fully and appropriately mobilised.
 Community participation means that members have a strong voice on issues that affect the well-being of the child.
 It is a process of building partnerships with members of the community by promoting meaningful participation through structured dialogue and collaborative actions.